Version Control in AI Workbench#

 Merges: Merge with conflict resolution UI

-- Managed Git is a hammer not a scalpel - Know when to move to native Git.
+- Managed Git is a hammer not a scalpel, so you should know when to use Git natively.

 The invoked Git commands do not take arguments or flags.
 When this is inconvenient, you should work with Git natively.